Megabit/Blazorise/README.md

 ## Other frameworks

-To setup Blazorise for other css frameworks please refer the [Usage](https://blazorise.com/docs/usage/) page in the documentation.
+To setup Blazorise for other css frameworks, please refer the [Usage](https://blazorise.com/docs/usage/) page in the documentation.